Grazing-sliding bifurcations in planar $\mathbb{Z}_2$-symmetric Filippov systems: Abstract

 \section{Abstract}

 This paper aims to explore the effect of $\mathbb{Z}_2$-symmetry on grazing-sliding bifurcations in planar Filippov systems.
 We consider the scenario where the unperturbed system is $\mathbb{Z}_2$-symmetric and its subsystem exhibits a hyperbolic limit cycle grazing the discontinuity boundary at a fold.
-Employing differential manifold theory, we reveal the intrinsic quantities of unfolding all bifurcations and rigorously demonstrate the emergence of a codimension-two bifurcation under generic $\mathbb{Z}_2$-symmetric perturbations within the Filippov framework.
+Employing differential manifold theory, we reveal the intrinsic quantities of unfolding the bifurcation and rigorously demonstrate that the bifurcation set is a codimension-two submanifold of the set of all $\mathbb{Z}_2$-symmetric Filippov systems.
 After deriving an explicit non-degenerate condition with respect to parameters, we systematically establish the complete bifurcation diagram with exact asymptotics for all bifurcation boundaries by displacement map method combined with asymptotic analysis.
 0.2cm {\bf 2020 MSC:} 34A36, 34C23, 37G15.

 {\bf Keywords:} Filippov system, fold-fold, limit cycle, sliding bifurcation, $\mathbb{Z}_2$-symmetry.

 \baselineskip 15pt \parskip 10pt